Archaeology

 Foundational training in how archaeologists study past peoples and cultures via field, museum, and laboratory methods.
 Apply theoretical frameworks to archaeological themes and datasets.
 Relate archaeological outcomes to the present day through real-world examples from around the globe.
 Effective Spring 2022, this course fulfills a single unit in each of the following BU Hub areas: Historical Consciousness, Social Inquiry I, Research and Information Literacy. -

-An introduction to the archaeology and civilizations of the pre-Columbian Americas.
+An introduction to the archaeology and Indigenous peoples of the Americas, with a focus on the precolonial era.
 Topics progress chronologically as well as comparatively, with cases drawn from Native American cultures of the North America, Mesoamerica, and South America.
-Carries social science divisional credit in CAS.
 Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry I, Global Citizenship and Intercultural Literacy. -

-CAS AR 202: Archaeological Mysteries: Pseudoscience in the Human Past
+CAS AR 202: Archaeological Mysteries: Pseudoscience and Fallacy in the Human Past

 Investigation through case studies of pseudoscientific claims about the past.
 Purported solutions to archaeological mysteries are subjected to the test of evidence using the scientific method.
 Topics include Atlantis, ancient extraterrestrials, Pyramids, Stonehenge, crop marks, and Noah's Ark.
-Carries humanities divisional credit in CAS.
 Effective Fall 2018, this course fulfills one unit in the following BU Hub areas: Historical Consciousness, Critical Thinking. -

 CAS AR 206: Ancient Technology